 Place and People:

-Bhujodi is the major textile centre which is about 8 km from southeast of Bhuj, Gujarat.
+Bhujodi is the major textile center which is about 8 km from southeast of Bhuj, Gujarat.
 Bhuj is a walled city which is the headquarters of Kutch district.
-In Bhujodi village off-white and coloured yarns are spread by the groups of people on their streets adjacent to the veranda/courtyard where each group works to feed their loom for weaving.
+In Bhujodi village off-white and coloured yarns are spread by the group of people on their streets adjacent to the veranda/courtyard where each group works to feed their loom for weaving.
 Each family in Bhujodi is having more than two loom either weaving for the local purpose or for commercial.
-In the morning itself the whole village is active in the making of Bhujodi products.
+In the morning itself, the whole village is active in the making of Bhujodi products.

-People of Bhujodi are the Vankars or weavers, the Mughal migrants who had migrated from Rajasthan about 500 years ago, to weave the woollen veil cloths and coarse woollen blanket for the Rabari community.
-There are about 1200 people working in the production of the textile crafts.
+People of Bhujodi are the Vankars or weavers, the Mughal migrants who had migrated from Rajasthan about 500 years ago, to weave the woolen veil cloths and coarse woolen blanket for the Rabari community.
+There are about 1200 people working in the production of textile craft.